widged/gb-elm-language/en/type/05-record.md

 ### Type annotations

-Records values use equals between key and value when specifying values.
-However, they use  a colon between key and value type in the type annotation.
+For value assignment, records use equals between key and value when specifying values.
+However, in the type signature, records use  a colon between key and value type.

 ```elm
 $ elm repl